BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ## Linking
 ###### <a id='subscribe'></a>[subscribe(listener)](#subscribe)
 **listener** (function)
 Adds a change listener.
-Listener takes 1 argument with the shape `{ params, uri, error}`.
-The listener will be called for all incoming links.
-Branch links will have [params](#params), plain deep links will only have a uri.
+Listener takes 1 argument with the shape `{ params, error}`.
+The listener will be called for all incoming links as well as some other events, like initialization.
+If `error` is null, the `params` will always be non-null.
+Non-Branch links will have a `+non_branch_link` parameter.
+Branch links will have standard parameters.
+There is also a deprecated `uri` parameter that will be removed in a future release.
+For Branch links, it has the same value as the `~referring_link` parameter.
+For non-Branch links, it has the same value as the `+non_branch_link` parameter.

 ###### <a id='getlatestreferringparams'></a>[getLatestReferringParams(): Promise](#getlatestreferringparams)
 Returns a promise that resolves to the most recent referring [params](#params).
 Because params come in asynchronously, in most cases it is better to use the `subscribe` method to receive the params as soon as they are available.